-Santa Anna (of The Alamo fame), aged and disabled, nevertheless attempted to get in on the action during the French Invasion.
+Santa Anna, aged and disabled, nevertheless attempted to get in on the action during the French Invasion.
 He offered his services to either side and was politely turned down.
 Both sides knew that given the chance, he would attempt to take control himself.
 Historically, Santa Anna wasted his fortune attempting to get a command.

-With this option, the Imperial Player rolls 1D6 every turn.
+With this option, the Imperial Player rolls the die every turn.
 With a DR of 1, Santa Anna has joined the war.
-Roll another 1D6.
+Another DR is performed.
 On an odd DR, Santa Anna joins the Imperial camp.
 On an even DR, he joins the Republican camp.
-In either case, Santa Anna is treated as a leader with the special ability that any E result in his favor becomes a M result instead, due to his charisma.

-On every following Reinforcement/Replacement Phase, the owning player rolls 1D6.
+Santa Anna is treated as a leader with the special ability that any DE result in his favor becomes a DE with an asterisk result, due to his charisma.
+On every following replacement phase, the owning player rolls a die.
 If a 6 is rolled, Santa Anna starts his own revolution.
 Any Mexican units in the province with him, leaders included, join his revolution.
-In the Movement Phase, after the Imperial and Republican players have moved all their units, including raiders, Santa Anna and his units, unless attacked, will move into the adjacent province with the fewest Combat Factors closest to Mexico City and attack.
-Any Mexican units and leaders in the province, no matter which side they are on, roll 1D6.
+In the movement phase, after the Imperial and Republican players have moved all their units, including raiders, Santa Anna and his units, unless attacked, will move into the adjacent province with the least strength points closest to Mexico City and attack.
+Any Mexican units and leaders in the province, no matter which side they are on, roll a die.
 On a DR of 4, 5, or 6 they join Santa Anna.
 Contra-guerillas are exempt from this roll.
 If successful, Santa Anna moves the next turn closer to Mexico City until he is killed or captured.
-He gets one RP for each uncontrolled province plus a number of RPs equal to 1D6 every turn.
+He gets one replacement point for each uncontrolled province plus a number of replacements equal to a DR every turn.
 For combat purposes he is controlled by the player who is not being attacked.

 If Santa Anna successfully takes Mexico City, the game ends in a draw as the situation has become too chaotic for anyone to establish control.